iAmJK44/serverless_pipelines/README.md

 # Benchmarks

+For the geospatial benchmarks you first need to follow this [instructions](https://github.com/cloudbutton/geospatial-usecase/blob/main/INSTALL.md) to set up the environment.

 ## 1. [Lithops Compute and Storage Benchmarks](https://github.com/lithops-cloud/applications/tree/master/benchmarks)

 This is a benchmark to estimate the floating-point performance of the system for matrix multiplication operations using NumPy.
 It measures how many floating-point operations per second the system can perform for this specific operation.